Microfinance & small business support

 Our microfinance project is our flagship livelihoods programme.
 It was our first ever programme when we launched at the beginning of 2021.
 We began with a pilot programme providing 20 women, primarily caregivers who were widowed by the Ebola epidemic in 2015, with a small business loan.
 This vital capital enabled them to get their small businesses off the ground.
 Our business officers also provide mentorship and business support to ensure the people we are supporting can turn their ideas into sustainable and profitable businesses.

 Since then, the programme has gone from strength to strength.
 We operate on 6-month cycles allowing beneficiaries to borrow increasing amounts if they need.
-Over the last 18 months, we distributed 332 microloans, averaging £150 per beneficiary.
-The last cycle included 24 people with disabilities or caregivers with disabled children and we estimate the programmes indirect beneficiary numbers to be over 1,200 in the last year.
+Over the last three years, we have distributed 147 group loans and 420 individual microloans of between £55 and £165 per beneficiary.
+On average per cycle, 83% of our beneficiaries are women.
+In 2024 we started specifically seeking people with disabilities or caregivers with disabled children to receive support, reiterating our commitment to support the most vulnerable in the community.
+We estimate the programmes indirect beneficiary numbers to be over 1,200 in the last year.

-We are now on our 8th cycle of the project and based on our learnings so far, we have evolved the project to allow those receiving support from Reseed to progress through three cycles of borrowing to ensure they can make savings and expand their businesses effectively and sustainably.
+We are now on our 10th cycle since the inception of the project and based on our learnings so far, we have evolved the project to allow those receiving support from Reseed to progress through three cycles of borrowing to ensure they can make savings and expand their businesses effectively and sustainably.

 The team

-Our initial programme included hiring three local business officers, and supporting them and our programme director Karim to train further in the provision of microloans, finance management and related skills.
 Here at Reseed we are passionate about supporting our local team to become more independent and gain skills which will allow them to progress in their careers.
+Capacity building is essential to decrease dependency and for the team to operate efficiently and independently.

 Alfred, Business Officer